vdaubry/github-awards/README.md

 [![Build Status](https://semaphoreci.com/api/v1/projects/aa2cd6ce-b19d-43bc-9db1-f1c3c2756be9/389922/badge.svg)](https://semaphoreci.com/vdaubry/github-awards)

+# Important notice : Github Awards becomes Git Awards !

-# GitHub Awards
+# Git Awards

-GitHub Awards gives your ranking on GitHub by language and by location (city, country and worldwide) based on the number of stars on your repos.
+Git Awards gives your ranking on GitHub by language and by location (city, country and worldwide) based on the number of stars on your repos.

 ## How does it work ?